kubernetes/website/docs/tasks/manage-daemon/update-daemon-set.md

 ## Caveat: Updating DaemonSet created from Kubernetes version 1.5 or before

-If you try to rolling update a DaemonSet that was created from Kubernetes version 1.5 or before, a rollout will be triggered when you *first* change the DaemonSet update strategy to `RollingUpdate`, no matter if DaemonSet template is modified or not.
-If DaemonSet template is not changed, all existing DaemonSet pods will be restarted (deleted and created).
+If you try a rolling update on a DaemonSet that was created from Kubernetes version 1.5 or before, a rollout will be triggered when you *first* change the DaemonSet update strategy to `RollingUpdate`, no matter if DaemonSet template is modified or not.
+If the DaemonSet template is not changed, all existing DaemonSet pods will be restarted (deleted and created).

 Therefore, make sure you want to trigger a rollout before you first switch the